radixhound/exif_rdr/README.md

 `brew install libexif`
 `bundle`

+Then run it:

+`ruby read.rb`

+It will output to stdout by default.

 # Requirements

-- [ ] extracts their EXIF GPS data (longitude and latitude)
+- [X] extracts their EXIF GPS data (longitude and latitude)
-- [ ] writes the name of that image and any GPS co-ordinates it finds to a CSV file.
+- [X] writes the name of that image and any GPS co-ordinates it finds to a CSV file.
-- [ ] With no parameters, the utility should default to scanning from the current directory.
+- [X] With no parameters, the utility should default to scanning from the current directory.
-- [ ] It should take an optional parameter that allows any other directory to be passed in
+- [X] It should take an optional parameter that allows any other directory to be passed in
-- [ ] optionally writes to an HTML file
+- [X] optionally writes to an HTML file

-# gems
+# Gems we need

 - exif
 - csv